 To flesh out your structure even more before you start, check our resources about structure.

 By following these steps, you can create the perfect thesis statement for your academic paper.
-Remember to keep it simple, and use your thesis statement as a compass to help you structure the rest of your paper.
+Remember to keep it simple.
+Use your thesis statement as a compass to help you structure the rest of your paper.

 Get informed about freebies for research and teaching, new offers of any of my products, career opportunities, and more in my newletter.